tophat8855/climate-mathematics/README.md

 # Plan

-You can see the work-in-progress here: (https://tophat8855.github.io/climate-mathematics/)[Climate Mathematics Clay Notebook].
+You can see the work-in-progress here: [https://tophat8855.github.io/climate-mathematics/](Climate Mathematics Clay Notebook).

 ## Goals

-- Work through the (https://climatemathematics.sdsu.edu/)[Climate Mathematics] textbook, using Clay to document my progress.
+- Work through the [https://climatemathematics.sdsu.edu/](Climate Mathematics) textbook, using Clay to document my progress.

 ### Things I've come across/need to revisit
 - Viz only works for kind v3 and the most recent kind that is in my deps.edn is v4.
 Perhaps, PR to update it?